gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 kubectl apply -f docs/tutorials/resources/ingress-nginx/installation.yaml
 ```

-Landscaper will now immediately start to reconcile the _Installation_ as all imports are satisfied.
+The Landscaper will immediately start to reconcile the _Installation_ as all imports are satisfied.

-The first resource that will be created is the execution object which is a helper resource that contains the rendered deployitems.
-The status shows the one specified Helm _DeployItem_ which has been automatically created by Landscaper.
+The first resource that will be created is the execution object, which is a helper resource that contains the rendered deployitems.
+The status shows the one specified Helm DeployItem, which has been automatically created by the Landscaper.

 ```shell output
 $ kubectl get installation